-Baseball is a sport that originated in the US, probably derived from the British sport of rounders.
+Baseball originated in the USA and is probably derived from the British sport of rounders.
 Baseball differs from softball by allowing overarm pitching of a smaller, harder ball.
-Games last nine innings rather than seven and are played on larger diamonds – 90 feet (27.4 metres) square, rather than 60.
+Games last nine innings rather than seven and are played on larger diamonds – 90 feet (27.4 metres) square, rather than 60 (18.3).
 Outfields extend up to 140 metres from the home plate.
 While softballers may use aluminium bats, elite baseballers must use wooden ones.

-In 2012 in New Zealand baseball was generally played by men and there was no national women’s team.
+In 2020 in New Zealand baseball is generally played by men and there is no national women’s team.

 Cricketers play baseball

-The Christchurch Baseball Club of 1889 included a number of prominent citizens – all well-known local cricket players.
-William Pember Reeves, politician and journalist, was an enthusiastic player, as was Leonard Cuff, all-round athlete and later a foundation member of the International Olympic Committee.
+The Christchurch Baseball Club of 1889 included a number of prominent citizens – all well-known cricket players.
+Politician and journalist William Pember Reeves was an enthusiastic player, as was Leonard Cuff, an all-round athlete and later a foundation member of the International Olympic Committee.
 Canterbury representative cricketer and tennis champion Frederick Wilding, father of Wimbledon champion Anthony Wilding, was also active.
-(Meanwhile the Native Baseball Club of Wellington included among its members Hare Hongi, also known as Henry Stowell, a noted interpreter and writer on Māori traditional lore.)
+(Members of the Native Baseball Club of Wellington included Hare Hongi, also known as Henry Stowell, a noted interpreter and writer on Māori traditional lore.)

-An 1888 match against a black American team from the Hicks-Sawyer Minstrel Troupe spawned a Wellington Baseball League.
-The Wellington league ran for two summers and featured a Native Baseball Club of Waiwhetū Māori.
+An 1888 match against a black American team from the Hicks-Sawyer Minstrel Troupe spawned a Wellington Baseball League which ran for two summers and featured a Native Baseball Club of Waiwhetū Māori.

-In 1888 an exhibition match was played in Auckland between the Chicago White Stockings and the All America team, two professional teams on a world tour organised by US baseballer and entrepreneur Albert Spalding.
-No organised local competition emerged there, although North Shore played several games against Auckland.
+In 1888 an exhibition match was played in Auckland between the Chicago White Stockings and All America, two professional teams which were undertaking a world tour organised by US baseballer and entrepreneur Albert Spalding.
+No organised local competition emerged, although North Shore played several games against Auckland.

-Baseball became a winter sport for cricketers in Australia but similar efforts in New Zealand soon bogged down in mud and rain.
-In 1889 two baseball clubs were formed in Christchurch, with the aim of providing a winter sport for cricketers who did not want to play rugby.
-After initial enthusiasm, support waned as the winter weather interfered with play.
-Both clubs lapsed the following year.
+Baseball became a winter sport for cricketers in Australia, but similar efforts in New Zealand soon bogged down in mud and rain.
+In 1889 two baseball clubs were formed in Christchurch to provide a winter sport for cricketers who did not want to play rugby.
+After initial enthusiasm, support waned as bad weather prevented play.
+Both clubs lapsed in 1890.

 A Blenheim club flourished from 1889 until 1891.
 When baseball reached Whanganui in 1895 enthusiasts practised at the racecourse, assisted by newspaper articles about the game.
 As elsewhere, the fad soon died out.